RajanKumarYadav/Automated-Machine-Learning-on-Microsoft-Azure/README.md

 # Step 7: Create, Publish and Consume a Pipeline

-This step is all about running a Jupyter Notebook to make a pipeline of AutoML which we have already done in previous steps so we can automate the model training & deploymnet of the model comparatavely in no time.
+This step is all about running a Jupyter Notebook to make a pipeline of AutoML which we have already done in previous steps so we can automate the model training & deployment of the model comparatively in no time.

 Figure 15: Running Pipeline